 MARCH:

-APRIL IS: April showers on April days
+April showers on April days

 Pouring raindrops through the sunrays